-Fossil fuel divestment is the shifting of investments from fossil fuels, which make up approximately 6% of UBC's endowment, to alternative investments.
+Fossil fuel divestment is the shifting of investments away from fossil fuels, which make up approximately 6% of UBC's endowment, to alternative investments.

-The UBC divestment campaign is part of a growing global movement.
-Over 730 institutions representing over $5.4 trillion in assets have already committed to divest.
+The UBC divestment campaign is part of a growing "global movement".
+Over "730 institutions representing over $5.4 trillion in assets" have already committed to divest.

 What we're calling for